P403n1x87/austin/README.md

 currently distinguish Austin.

 - **Written in pure C** Austin is written in pure C code.
-There are no dependencies on third-party libraries with the exception of the standard C library and the API provided by the Operating System.
+There are no dependencies on third-party libraries except for the standard C library and the API provided by the Operating System.

 - **Just a sampler** Austin is just a frame stack sampler.
 It looks into a running Python application at regular intervals of time and dumps whatever frame stack it finds.
-The samples can then be analysed at a later time so that Austin can sample at rates higher than other non-C alternative that also analyse the samples as they run.
+The samples can then be analysed at a later time so that Austin can sample at rates higher than other non-C alternatives that perform some aggregations at run-time.

 - **Simple output, powerful tools** Austin uses the collapsed stack format of FlameGraph that is easy to parse.
 You can then go and build your own tool to